Layr-Labs/eigenlayer-docs/docs/overview/intro/protocol-features.md

 ## Custom Slashing

 EigenLayer provisions cryptoeconomic security through various slashing mechanisms, which levy a high cost of corruption.
 The terms and conditions of slashing are all specified in the slashing contract deployed by each service.
 By opting to restake with a particular service, stakers accept the risk of being subjected to slashing according to the rules in the slashing contract.
 Restakers who opt in to EigenLayer earn additional rewards on their staked ETH, while validators who participate gain additional revenue from the services that benefit from their validation operations.
-Whenever a dispute arises, EigenLayer uses the service’s slashing contract to verify whether the staker behaved maliciously, and then slashes the staker.&#x20;
+Whenever a dispute arises, EigenLayer uses the service’s slashing contract to verify whether the staker behaved maliciously, and then slashes the staker.

 ## Operator Delegation